 KAORU OHASHI • AURORA PUBLISHING • 2 VOLUMES

 The premise of Nightmares for Sale is pure comeuppance theater: in exchange for having their dearest wishes granted – in this case, by the proprietors of Shadow’s Pawn Shop – bad people receive their just desserts.
 For this old-as-the-hills premise to succeed, three basic conditions need to be met.
 First, the audience needs to understand the subject is unrepentantly bad and not merely flawed or misguided.
-Second, the audience needs to see the chain of decisions that lead to the subject’s downfall (e.g. making a pact with a demon, accepting a gift from a stranger).
+Second, the audience needs to see the chain of decisions that lead to the subject’s downfall.
 And third, the punishment needs to fit the crime.
 Alas, manga-ka Kaoru Ohashi doesn’t satisfy these basic criteria in Nightmares for Sale.
 A few characters get what they deserve: an overly ambitious model grows uglier and uglier, a bully is reincarnated as her victim.
-But many of the stories are sloppily executed; we don’t learn how or why the subject is being punished until Shadow appears at the end of the story to tell us.
+Many of the stories are sloppily executed, however; we don’t learn how or why the subject is being punished until Shadow appears at the end of the story to tell us.
 By far the worst chapter is “Children of Darkness,” in which a woman is tormented by the spirit of her unborn child.
 No matter what your personal convictions on abortion, the story is both macabre and misogynist, and shows an astonishing lack of compassion for the subject’s situation.
 Not even the artwork can redeem this clunker: it’s both busy and generic, a hot mess of awkwardly posed bodies and poorly applied screentones.
 (Review originally posted at PopCultureShock, 11/28/07)

 8. ARM OF KANNON